Updated 5 December 2019

 Our itinerary for an alternative day of love starts in Montrose, on the outskirts of Melbourne’s east.

 Start the day on a Tea Trail – At Mary Eats Cake in Montrose you will be tempted by a traditional English High Tea that marries an exotic range of brews with tea inspired cakes and patisserie.
-Learn about tea from the resident Tea Sommelier (yes that’s a thing and Sarah is one of the finest in the world) and have a fabulous taste experience that resets all you thought you knew about the humble cup of tea.
-They even have a special Valentine's Day High Tea.
+Learn about tea from a Tea Sommelier and have a fabulous taste experience that resets all you thought you knew about the humble cup of tea.

 Switch out the rose petal bath for a forest bath.
 In Japanese culture, the forest bath is called shinrin-yokuandit’s nature therapy that is right at the tip of your toes in the Dandenong Ranges.
 Head up Mt Dandenong Tourist Road on a scenic drive that will take you through the heartland of Mountain Ash, Messmate and Eucalypt that is the Dandenong Ranges National Park.
 Park the car and walk the forest tracks at the Mt Dandenong Circuit.
 Stop.
 Breath.
 Relax.
 The world is yours and yours alone.

 There are endless Accommodation options in the Dandenong Ranges but if you’re looking to get away from the traditional cottage style destination, we’ve found some unique stays with a touch of worldliness.

 Perfect accommodation for your complete Valentine's Day getaway

 Matisse Cottage – Montrose: There’s a rotary clothes line in the back yard, and for those with an interest in gardens, this ‘Peoples.
 Garden’ is the love child of Australian personality Kevin Heinz – best known for his ABC TV show ‘Sow What’.
 Oh, and it has a double ended soaker tub…just sayin’.